fbreitwieser/krakenuniq/README.md

 **If you use KrakenUniq in your research, please cite our publication:** [KrakenUniq: confident and fast metagenomics classification using unique k-mer counts.
 Breitwieser FP, Baker DN, Salzberg SL.
 Genome Biology, Dec 2018. https://doi.org/10.1186/s13059-018-1568-0](https://doi.org/10.1186/s13059-018-1568-0)

+# Announcements
+## New Release v0.7
+New option for low-memory computers: --preload-size
+By default, KrakenUniq performs memory mapping to load the database; i.e., it does not load the entire database into main memory.
+(Kraken 1 employs the same strategy.)
+This makes classification of larger read datasets much slower, but it allows KrakenUniq to run on machines with low available main memory.
+If enough free RAM is available to hold the entire database in main memory, users are recommended to explicitly load the entire database prior to classification using the flag --preload, which dramatically speeds up the classification, often by a factor of 20 or more.

+To improve the performance when not enough main memory is available to load the entire database into RAM, we added a new capability to KrakenUniq.
+When using this new feature, only a chunk of the database is loaded into memory at a time, after which the algorithm iterates over the reads and looks up all k-mers in those reads that are matching in this database chunk.
+This process is repeated until the entire database has been processed.
+The k-mer lookups are then merged, and reads are classified based on the results of the full database.
+This new feature makes it feasible to run KrakenUniq on very large datasets and huge databases on virtually any computer, even a laptop, while providing exact classifications that are identical to those of KrakenUniq in its other modes.
+Users can employ this feature with --preload-size and specify the amount of available main memory that they want to use for loading chunks of the database, e.g., --preload-size 8G or --preload-size 500M.

+This release also includes an improvement for automatic detection of input format.
+The input format (fastq or fasta, bzip2 or gzip compressed) is now detected automatically.
+No need to use --fasta-input, --fastq-input, --gzip-compressed or --bzip2-compressed switches.

+## New Release v0.6
+This release fixes database preload option.
+Now --preload option will force loading the database in physical RAM (not swap) if enough physical RAM is available.
+KrakenUniq (and also Kraken) often ran very slow with really big databases.
+The problem was that --preload didn't truly force to load the DB in memory, so it spends forever (many days) going back and forth to disk.
+With the fix included in this release, krakenuniq ran in 16 minutes on a database where before it took >100 hours.

 ## Installation
 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat-square)](http://bioconda.github.io/recipes/krakenuniq/README.html)
 [![Anaconda-Server Badge](https://anaconda.org/bioconda/krakenuniq/badges/latest_release_date.svg)](https://anaconda.org/bioconda/krakenuniq)